Joey7500/VIsual-Anomaly-Detecction-Using-Unsupervised-Learning-Thesis/README.md

 This repository supports my bachelor's thesis "Visual Anomaly Detection of Intake Module Pre-filters Using Unsupervised Deep Learning" from Brno University of Technology.
 The work presents an industrial-grade solution for automated quality inspection of automotive pre-filter components.

-Key Achievement: AUROC up to 0.92 for image-level anomaly detection using only normal samples for training.
+**Key Achievement**: AUROC up to 0.92 for image-level anomaly detection using only normal samples for training.

 ##  Overview